 While they are with us, interns are considered members of the WPF team, are supervised and guided by senior staff, and have opportunities to participate in WPF functions, attend staff meetings, and draw upon WPF’s network and expertise.

-Strong candidates will be current or recent undergraduate or graduate students who have obtained or are pursuing degrees in public policy, public administration, urban planning, economics, law, political science, urban geography, or a related field.
+Strong candidates will be current undergraduate or graduate students who are pursuing degrees in public policy, public administration, urban planning, economics, law, political science, urban geography, or a related field.
 Excel skills and experience required.
 Strong writing skills preferred.

 Paid and unpaid opportunities are available, depending on experience and qualifications.
 Flexible hours and scheduling also are available.
 Internships are available in either our Milwaukee or Madison offices.
 Please indicate your requirements and availability in your cover letter.
 The Forum will work with interns to help fulfill requirements to receive academic credit for the internship.